13 Simple Things that Surprise First-Time Cruisers

 That’s because the ships actually only port for eight or nine hours on average before they sail away again.
 For instance, a ship might dock at 8 a.m. and have all aboard be at 4:30 p.m.
 Added up, a week-long trip often has about 24 hours of time combined in ports.

-Cruise lines are moving toward having longer port stays in some cases (even some overnight stays in ports like Havana), but by and large you’ll spend a morning and afternoon in port, but the rest of your time on the ship.
+Cruise lines are moving toward having longer port stays in some cases (even some overnight stays at some private islands), but by and large you’ll spend a morning and afternoon in port, but the rest of your time on the ship.

 How You Can Still Find Quiet Spots on the Ship